simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-started-with-a-career-in-cybersecurity/what-does-a-cybersecurity-expert-do/index.en.md

 ---
-title: "The Role of a Cybersecurity Expert: A Comprehensive Guide to Protecting Digital Assets"
+title: "What Does a Cybersecurity Expert Do?"
 draft: false
 toc: true
 date: 2023-06-05